 Moriori is the formerly extinct language of the Chatham Islands (Rēkohū in Moriori, Wharekauri in Maori), belonging to New Zealand, and is at the moment in the process of being revived by some of the descendants of the Moriori people.

-The name of the language (and the people) is variously spelled Mouriuri, Maioriori, Maoriori and Mooriori or Mōriori but the most common form in English is probably Moriori (although the first vowel is long).
+The post-contact name of the language (and the people) is variously spelled Mouriuri, Maioriori, Maoriori and Mooriori or Mōriori but the most common form in English is probably Moriori (although the first vowel is long).
 Apparently there was no name for the people and the language in pre-contact times.

 The linguistic lineage for Moriori is: Austronesian, Polynesian, Nuclear Polynesian, Eastern Polynesian, Central Polynesian, Tahitic.
 Moriori, therefore, is closely related to the Maori language of New Zealand, Cook Island Maori and Tahitian, among others, and more distantly to Rapanuian and Hawaiian.
 In fact, there are some that regard Moriori as a dialect of Maori.
 On purely linguistic grounds, however, it seems to be justified to classify Moriori as a separate language.